Environment Variables & Configuration

 STRONGLY_SERVICES

-JSON object containing all connected service credentials:
+JSON object containing all connected service credentials.
+See STRONGLY_SERVICES Integration for the complete structure and usage examples.

 const services = JSON.parse(process.env.STRONGLY_SERVICES || '{}');